Functional fitness exercises train muscles to help you do everyday activities…

 Components of a functional exercise program?

-To be effective, a functional exercise program should include a number of different elements which can be adapted to an individual’s needs or goals:
+To be effective, a functional exercise program should include a number of different elements that can be adapted to an individual’s needs or goals:

 • Based on functional tasks directed toward everyday life activities